debadeepta/vnla/code/README.md

 This directory is extended from [Peter Anderson's Matterport3DSimulator repo](https://github.com/peteanderson80/Matterport3DSimulator).
-We assume that **you are in this directory** when executing any of the below code snippets.
+Except nothing else is specified, any of the below code snippets should be executed in this directory.

 ### System requirements:
 * Python 2.7.15